 It was our first camping trip.
-We were thrilled as we set up our tent, eager to enjoy the beauty of God's great outdoors there in Tennessee's Great Smoky Mountains.
-We set out for a hike, but by the time we returned a downpour had soured our mood – and that's when we discovered that it had also soaked through our tent and saturated our bedding.
-The rest of our trip was not as glorious as we had envisioned, but at least we learned a lesson: A tent that can't be trusted in a downpour isn't worth the space it takes up in the trunk.
+We were thrilled as we set up our tent, eager to enjoy the beauty of God’s great outdoors there in Tennessee’s Great Smoky Mountains in what we thought was the best family tent.
+We set out for a hike, but by the time we returned a downpour had soured our mood – and that’s when we discovered that it had also soaked through our tent and saturated our bedding.
+The rest of our trip was not as glorious as we had envisioned, but at least we learned a lesson: A tent that can’t be trusted in a downpour isn’t worth the space it takes up in the trunk.

 Not All Tents Are Created Equal

-It isn't news to seasoned campers, but for those novices who have yet to experience an evening spent in the great outdoors it bears repeating: Not all tents are created equal.
+It isn’t news to seasoned campers, but for those novices who have yet to experience an evening spent in the great outdoors it bears repeating: Not all tents are created equal, and not all options are the best family tent.
 While many are quite comparable in terms of construction and quality, the tent that works for one camper would be a disaster for another.

 For example, the compact, lightweight tents used for backpackers on their way up the Appalachian Trail would never do for Arctic hunters waiting to spot some muskox on the frigid tundra.